microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-send-activityfeednotifications.md

 For details about what topics are supported for each scenario, see the specific APIs.
 Custom text-based topics are supported for all scenarios.

-> **Note:** Activity icon is based on context the request is made in.
-If the request was made with delegated permissions, user's photo appears as the avatar, while the Teams app icon appears as activity icon.
-In application-only context, the Teams app icon is used as Avatar and activity icon is ommited.
+> **Note:** The activity icon is based on the context the request is made in.
+If the request is made with delegated permissions, the user's photo appears as the avatar, while the Teams app icon appears as activity icon.
+In an application-only context, the Teams app icon is used as the avatar and activity icon is ommited.

 ### Example 1: Notify a user about a task created in a chat